Hillsdale College: Founding

-In August 1844, members of the local community of Free Will Baptists resolved to organize their denomination's first collegiate institution.
-After gathering donations, they established Michigan Central College in Spring Arbor, Michigan, on December 4, 1844.
-That site is now home to Spring Arbor University.
-Although religiously affiliated, the college was officially nonsectarian.
+Members of the Free Will Baptist Church founded their denomination's first collegiate institution, Michigan Central College in Spring Arbor, Michigan, in 1844.
+The state of Michigan incorporated the college the following year, during which the college enrolled 25 undergraduates.
+The college was officially non-sectarian.
+Its first president was Daniel McBride Graham, who held the office from 1844 to 1848.

-Under its first president, Daniel McBride Graham, who held the office from 1844 to 1848, Michigan Central College opened within a two-room store and admitted five students.
-In March 1845, the government of Michigan incorporated the college, and the college enrolled 25 undergraduates by the end of its first year.

-Edmund Burke Fairfield assumed the presidency of Michigan Central College in 1848.
-On March 20, 1850, the Michigan legislature granted the college a special charter, giving it the right to confer degrees.
+Edmund Burke Fairfield assumed the school's presidency in 1848, and in 1850, the college was chartered to confer degrees.
 Black students were admitted immediately after the college's founding, and the college became the second school in the nation to grant four-year liberal arts degrees to women.

-Outgrowing its space, in 1853 the school moved to Hillsdale, Michigan, in part to have access to the railroad that served the city.
-It received considerable financial support from local citizens, who wanted to develop the 20-year-old town.
-The cornerstone of the new building, Central Hall, was laid on July 4, 1853.
-After Michigan Central College completed construction and moved, it reopened as Hillsdale College on November 7, 1855.
+Outgrowing its space by 1853, the school moved to Hillsdale, Michigan, in part to have access to the railroad that served the city.
+It received financial support from residents who wanted to develop the 20-year-old town.
+Construction was completed and the school reopened as Hillsdale College in 1855.

-Fairfield led Hillsdale from 1848 to 1869.
-In 1854, he attended the first Republican Party convention with Ransom Dunn in neighboring Jackson, Michigan.
-A prominent leader, Fairfield attended the first Republican Party convention in 1856, and was elected lieutenant governor of Michigan.
-Hillsdale's early anti-slavery reputation and pivotal role in founding the Republican Party led to the invitation of several notable speakers on the campus, including Frederick Douglass (who visited the school on two separate occasions) and Edward Everett, the orator preceding Abraham Lincoln at Gettysburg.
+Fairfield led Hillsdale for 25 years, from 1848 to 1869.
+In 1854, he attended the first convention of the new Republican Party with Ransom Dunn in neighboring Jackson, Michigan.
+Fairfield served in the Michigan Senate from 1857 to 1859, and was elected that year as Lieutenant Governor of Michigan.
+Hillsdale's early anti-slavery stance and its pivotal role in founding the Republican Party led to the invitation of several notable speakers on the campus, including Frederick Douglass (who visited the school on two occasions) and Edward Everett, the orator who preceded Abraham Lincoln at Gettysburg.
 On August 8, 1860, Hillsdale conferred its first degrees.
 On March 20, 1863, the Michigan legislature formally legalized Hillsdale's change of name and location.

-Hillsdale no longer has any denominational affiliation but, according to its website, "the moral tenets of Christianity as commonly understood in the Christian tradition have been essential to the mission of the College".
-It has always been open to black and female students.